-Each county-wide 4-H Community Club or county-wide 4-H Project Club may make one entry in the 4-H Cookie Jar Contest.
-The cookie jars can be displayed at the Melvern Sunflower Days, the Osage City Osage County Fair, and the Overbrook Osage County Fair.
+Each county-wide 4-H Community Club or county-wide 4-H Project Club are encouraged to make one entry in the 4-H Cookie Jar Contest.
+The cookie jars can be displayed at the Osage City Osage County Fair, and the Overbrook Osage County Fair.
 New cookies should be prepared for each fair.

 The Overbrook Osage County Fair will sell the top three jars at their Livestock Auction.
 Proceeds will go to the Osage County 4-H Council.
-COOKIE JARS WILL ONLY SELL AT OVERBROOK, not at Osage City.
+Cookie jars will only sell at Overbrook, NOT at Osage City.
+Fresh cookie for the buyers are recommended prior to the sale for the top three jars as well.